kenny-io/fidbak/docs/api.md

 POST `/v1/sites`

 - Purpose: Self-serve site creation.
 Registers a Site ID, allowlists origins for CORS, and returns a verification token (reserved for future verification flows).
-- CORS: Open to any origin for onboarding, but the created site will only function from allowlisted origins.
+- Auth: Requires Bearer token (Clerk).
+The created site will only function from allowlisted origins.
 - Request body:
 ```json
 {